 Zoho Invoice payment processing fees: Payments accepted through Zoho Invoice are made through third-party apps like PayPal, Stripe, and Square, so transaction fees vary based on the terms of your selected payment gateway.

 Best invoicing software for generating invoices directly from contracts

 AND.CO is an invoicing, time tracking, and task management app designed specifically for freelancers, and it offers pretty much everything you need to run and manage a freelance business.
 Build proposals, track time worked toward clients and projects, generate invoices quickly from your timesheets, and accept payments.

-Then, when it’s time to bill for your work, you can create an invoice from an existing project, create an invoice and set up a new project at the same time, or send a quick invoice from scratch.
+Then, when it’s time to bill for your work, you can create an invoice from an existing project and choose to send the invoice once or on a weekly, monthly, or custom basis (or invoice when you hit certain milestones).
+You can also create an invoice and set up a new project at the same time, or send a quick invoice from scratch.
 If you create an invoice from an existing project, the work and fees you outlined in the contract will automatically populate.
 Just review the details and click send.

 AND.CO price: Free for one active client.
 The pro plan is $18/month for unlimited clients, editable contracts, and the ability to remove AND.CO branding.

 AND.CO payment processing fees: Payments accepted through AND.CO are made through Stripe or PayPal, so transaction fees vary based on the terms of your selected payment gateway.

 Explore more accounting and invoicing apps in our roundup of the best bookkeeping apps for freelancers.